scionproto-contrib/jpan/doc/Design.md

 - Paths & Headers are retained for:
   - efficiency (when sending multiple times to the same destination)
   - reversing the path
-- Path are associated with ScionAddresses, not with DatagramChannels.
+- Path are not associated with DatagramChannels.
 That means:
   - They can be reused in other Channels -> TODO they need to be thread-safe / immutable
   - An incoming path may be used to create a separate outgoing channel
-  - When a new ScionAddress instance is used, the path needs to be looked up again.

 **Questions - TODO:**
-- Should a channel separately retain paths, as form of cache?
 - Should the PathService retain paths, as a form of cache?
-- WHen a client receives a packet and wants to send another one, should it reuse the original path or revert the incoming path?
+- When a client receives a packet and wants to send another one, should it reuse the original path or revert the incoming path?

 # TODO